wanhuz/eshop-notifier/README.md

 0. Log in to your gmail account
 1. Set up 2-step verification (if not already) at https://myaccount.google.com/u/1/security
 2. Generate an App password:
-    a.
-Go to your Google account
+    1. Go to your Google account
-    b.
-Go to Security
+    2. Go to Security
-    c.
-Go to 2-steps verification
+    3. Go to 2-steps verification
-    d.
-Go to App passwords
+    4. Go to App passwords
-    e.
-Generate a new one (you may use custom app and give it a custom name)
+    5. Generate a new one (you may use custom app and give it a custom name)
-    f.
-Copy app password and put it to SENDER_PASS in env.txt
+    6. Copy app password and put it to SENDER_PASS in env.txt

 ### Important